jamesdamillington/Tenerife-PNV-ACV/Tenerife-PNV-ACV-Practical.md

   - move the new toolbar if desired by drag-and-drop
   - click the magnet icon to enable snapping

 Now we can start to draw our polygons.
 By default, all layers in QGIS are read-only.
-To edit the shapefile we made above we need to _Toggle Editing_ before then adding polygon features.
+To edit the shapefile we made above we need to _Toggle Editing_, before then adding polygon features.

   Task 3.3 **Digitize polygon features** by
   - right-click the shapefile layer to add polygons to (in this case *tenerife-land-use*) then click Toggle Editing (new icons will become available on the toolbar)